Haydar Shesho: Life

+Born in c.
+1970, Sinjar.
 Shesho's family emigrated from Iraq under Saddam Hussein in 1990 to Germany and became German citizens.
 Until summer 2014 they lived in Bad Oeynhausen, Germany.
 At the onset of the August 2014 Sinjar massacre, together with his uncle Qasim Shesho and several cousins, he returned to Iraq to help protect his Yazidi homeland.

-Starting with a handful of fighters, he founded the Protection Force of Sinjar, which has about 2,500 fighters.hile he and his uncle, dubbed "The lion of Sinjar," were known to be supportive of the Kurdistan Regional Government and Iraqi Kurdish president Barzani's Kurdistan Democratic Party, he refused to pledge allegiance and publicly insisted they "fight only for Yazidis, not for any party."
+Starting with a handful of fighters, he founded the Protection Force of Sinjar, which has about 2,500 fighters.
+While he and his uncle, dubbed "The lion of Sinjar," were known to be supportive of the Kurdistan Regional Government and Iraqi Kurdish president Barzani's Kurdistan Democratic Party, he refused to pledge allegiance and publicly insisted they "fight only for Yazidis, not for any party."
 Subsequently, Haydar Shesho was arrested on 5 April 2015 by Iraqi Kurdish forces for "creating an illegitimate new militia."
 He was released a week later after it was negotiated that he would register in the Army of Peshmerga.